 I didn’t fall apart.
 It didn’t feel like my heart and been ripped out my chest and stabbed into the wall with drawing pins right next to a break up quote from my MSN archive and a poster of Aaron Carter.
 This was different.
 It hurt a lot, but it was a dull ongoing ache rather than a sh*tstorm brewing in my diaphragm.
 It was an adjustment period.

-I still got out of bed, went to work, ran 18 miles a week – my coping mechanism since day dot – and kept on going.
+I still got out of bed, went to work, ran a minimum of 18 miles a week – my coping mechanism since day dot – and kept on going.

 I believe we are on paths in life and sometimes those paths harmonise like a cheese and pickle duo but sometimes they hit a sour note and no amount of fine tuning can change that.
 It’s out of our control.